Wind stress: Large-scale ocean circulation

-Wind stress in one of the drivers of the large-scale ocean circulation with other drivers being the gravitational pull exerted by the Moon and Sun, differences in atmospheric pressure at sea level and convection resulting from atmospheric cooling and evaporation.
+Wind stress is one of the drivers of the large-scale ocean circulation with other drivers being the gravitational pull exerted by the Moon and Sun, differences in atmospheric pressure at sea level and convection resulting from atmospheric cooling and evaporation.
 However, the contribution of the wind stress to the forcing of the oceanic general circulation is largest.
 Ocean waters respond to the wind stress because of their low resistance to shear and the relative consistence with which winds blow over the ocean.
 The combination of easterly winds near the equator and westerly winds at midlatitudes drives significant circulations in the North and South Atlantic Oceans, the North and South Pacific Oceans and the Indian Ocean with westward currents near the equator and eastward currents at midlatitudes.
 This results in characteristic gyre flows in the Atlantic and Pacific consisting of a subpolar and subtropical gyre.
 The strong westerlies in the Southern ocean drive the Antarctic Circumpolar Current which is the dominant current in the Southern Hemisphere whereof no comparable current exists in the Northern Hemisphere.

 The equations to describe large-scale ocean dynamics were formulated by Harald Sverdrup and came to be known as Sverdrup dynamics.
 Important is the Sverdrup balance which describes the relation between the wind stress and the vertically integrated meridional transport of water.
 Other significant contributions to the description of large-scale ocean circulation were made by Henry Stommel who formulated the first correct theory for the Gulf Stream and theories of the abyssal circulation.
 Long before these theories were formulated, mariners have been aware of the major surface ocean currents.
 As an example, Benjamin Franklin already published a map of the Gulf Stream in 1770 and in European discovery of the gulf stream dates back to the 1512 expedition of Juan Ponce de León.
 Apart from such hydrographic measurement there are two methods to measure the ocean currents directly.
 Firstly, the Eulerian velocity can be measured using a current meter along a rope in the water column.
 And secondly, a drifter can be used which is an object that moves with the currents whereof the velocity can be measured.